rust-lang/book/src/ch19-04-advanced-types.md

 feature similar to newtypes but with slightly different semantics.
 We’ll also discuss the `!` type and dynamically sized types.

-> Note: The next section assumes you’ve read the earlier section “The Newtype
+> Note: The next section assumes you’ve read the earlier section [“Using the
-> Pattern to Implement External Traits on External Types.”
+> Newtype Pattern to Implement External Traits on External
+> Types.”][using-the-newtype-pattern]<!-- ignore -->

 ### Using the Newtype Pattern for Type Safety and Abstraction